marty-oehme/bemoji/README.md

 If this is a problem for you, one possibility may be to use `wl-ime-type` as your typing tool instead, as it does not appear to suffer from the same issue.

+---

-`wl-ime-type` only works with applications which support the Wayland `text-input-v3` protocol, including GTK3/4 and Qt5/6 applications.
+`wl-ime-type` only works with applications which support the wayland `text-input-v3` protocol, including GTK3/4 and Qt5/6 applications.
 Some applications which should support `text-input-v3` nevertheless do not currently work with `wl-ime-type`, including kitty and wezterm.